Use What is Useful

 The Coming Together of Two Teachers

 He then started training in Iaido (The Art of Sword Drawing & Cutting).
-Along the way, Nicholson Sensei achieved Black Belts in Ju Jutsu (2nd Dan), and Karate (3rd Dan).
+Along the way, he achieved Black Belts in Ju Jutsu (2nd Dan), and Karate (3rd Dan).
 He then took up Iai Jutsu as well as training in Savate, Fencing and Modern Arnis.
-Since then he has concentrated on pure Self Defence.
+Since then he has concentrated more on Self Defence Applications.

 Nicholson Sensei served 12 years as a correctional officer in an Australian Maximum Security Facility and has qualified in the Glock, Ruger and Shotgun, as well as the Control and Restraint Techniques required for Corrections.